SenseNet/docs.sensenet.com/content/concepts/content-types/05-organizational-unit.md

 metaDescription: "sensenet Organizational Unit"
 ---

-Organizational Unit (OU) provides a way of classifying objects located in directories.
+Organizational Unit (OU) provides a way for organizing users and groups in containers.
+An organizational unit usually represents an office or department.

 # Features

+You can assign permissions for organizational units on content items so that users or groups in that OU can access those contents.

 # Parent type